couchbase/kv_engine/docs/BinaryProtocol.md

         +---------------+---------------+---------------+---------------+
         Total 4 bytes

+This is the encoding used "pre Mad-Hatter" and is deprecated.
+The new format is a single byte containing the vbucket state.

 State may be one of:

     1 - Active
     2 - Replica
     3 - Pending
     4 - Dead

+If value is set it content depend on the datatype.
+If datatype is set to RAW the content MUST be the same as described for extras.
+If datatype is set to JSON the payload contains extra information for the vbucket (As it is JSON and may change over time it is not documented in this document).

+All other values for datatype is invalid.

 Response: